CHL-a/rbxm_compiler_0/README.md

 # rbxm_complier_0

-As it says, it compiles your files of extension `.rbxm`.
+As it says, it compiles your files of extension `.rbxm` or `.rbxmx`.
 Mind that this package is very tiny and subjected to bugs.
 # Example
 ```js
 const rbxm_compiler = require('rbxm_compiler_0')